Practicing Loving Interventions: The Johnson Model Explained

 Understanding Interventions with Compassion

 The essence of a loving intervention lies in its foundation of empathy, respect, and genuine care for the individual in need.
 Rather than resorting to confrontation or coercion, a loving intervention is rooted in understanding and support.
-It acknowledges the person’s struggles without judgment and aims to guide them towards positive change.
+It acknowledges the person’s struggles without judgment and aims to guide them toward positive change.

 The Johnson Model: A Framework for Compassionate Intervention